danvk/source-map-explorer/README.md

     ```
     source-map-explorer --html foo.min.js > tree.html
     ```

 * `--replace`, `--with`: The paths in source maps sometimes have artifacts that are difficult to get rid of.
 These flags let you do simple find & replaces on the paths.
 For example:

     ```
     source-map-explorer foo.min.js --replace 'dist/' --with ''
     ```

     You can specify these flags multiple times.
 Be aware that the find/replace is done _after_ eliminating shared prefixes between paths.

 * `--noroot`: By default, source-map-explorer finds common prefixes between all source files and eliminates them, since they add complexity to the visualization with no real benefit.
 But if you want to disable this behavior, set the `--noroot` flag.

+* `--noregex`: By default, source-map-explorer treats the `--replace` text as a regular expression.
+To disable this behavior, set the `--noregex` flag.

 ## Generating source maps